BoostedDampi/LSColored/README.md

 # 📁 LSColored 🌈

 ## Introduction
 Welcome to LSColored, a custom implementation of the traditional `ls` command written in Rust 🦀.
-This project was developed as a fun and educational journey into Rust programming.
+This project is being developed as a fun and educational journey into Rust programming.
 It replicates the functionality of the classic directory listing command but also introduces improved colored output 🎨 and several additional features to enhance the user experience.
+I'm adding features I think are useful and ignoring others, so do not expect a perfect `ls` copy.

 ## Features
 - **Enhanced Colored Output**: Utilizes a rich color palette to distinguish file types, permissions, and other attributes.
-- **Additional Listing Options**: Includes new flags and parameters to customize the directory listing.
+- **Additional Listing Options**: Includes different flags and parameters to customize the directory listing.
 - **User-Friendly Interface**: Improved readability and user interaction.
+- **Recursive Folder Listing**: Using the -ll flag it is possible to see a limited amount of subfolders and files.
+- **Faster then ls**: If you are not trying to recursivly list root, lsc is around 1ms faster then ls.

 ## Installation
 To install LSColored, ensure you have Rust and Cargo 📦 installed on your machine.
 Follow these steps: